 The fifth one out of the nine stages of settling the mind into a state of shamatha.
-Here, we no longer experience gross flightiness, the subtle flightiness of an undercurrent of thought, or gross or middling dullness.
-However, because we have overstrained to concentrate and have sunk too deeply inwards, we have relaxed the appearance-producing factor giving rise to the appearance of the object of focus.
-Consequently, we experience subtle dullness.
-We need to refresh and uplift the mental hold by remembering the benefits of gaining shamatha.
+Here, one no longer experiences gross flightiness, the subtle flightiness of an undercurrent of thought, or gross or middling dullness.
+However, because one has overstrained to concentrate and has sunk too deeply inwards, one has relaxed the appearance-producing factor giving rise to the appearance of the object of focus.
+Consequently, one experiences subtle dullness.
+One needs to refresh and uplift the mental hold by remembering the benefits of gaining shamatha.